Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: Discussion

 \section{Discussion}

-Our experiments offer a unified, step-centric perspective on latent-token reasoning by connecting three complementary views: step-wise causal necessity and early decodability (RQ1), directed propagation summarized at the step level (RQ2), and trajectory-level mode dynamics under stochastic rollouts (RQ3).
-Taken together across \textsc{Coconut} and \textsc{CODI}, these analyses suggest that a fixed latent budget functions less like homogeneous extra depth and more like a structured interface: steps have unequal causal leverage, influences can route non-locally across the trajectory, and apparent output-level commitment need not coincide with the underlying representational state.
+Our experiments connect step-wise necessity and early decodability (RQ1), directed propagation (RQ2), and trajectory-level mode dynamics (RQ3).
+Across \textsc{Coconut} and \textsc{CODI}, the results suggest that a fixed latent budget behaves less like homogeneous extra depth than a structured interface: steps have unequal causal leverage, influence can route non-locally, and output-level commitment need not coincide with representational commitment.

-\textbf{Latent steps are causally functional, with heterogeneous leverage.} RQ1 indicates that latent computation is broadly engaged: intervening on a single step can change the decoded decision, but the effect is not evenly distributed across the budget.
-A useful lens is to treat the step index as an implicit interface for \emph{division of labor}: certain steps act as high-leverage intervention sites whose removal disrupts downstream computation, while others appear to contribute more conditionally, surfacing as sensitivity only on specific inputs or reasoning modes.
-This helps interpret the non-monotonic profiles without assuming that the model simply ``refines the same state'' at every step; instead, latent reasoning may introduce step-specific updates whose downstream effect is later amplified, transformed, or gated.
-The fact that \textsc{Coconut} and \textsc{CODI} allocate leverage differently on matched backbones further suggests that training paradigm shapes where decision-relevant dependence concentrates along the trajectory.
+\textbf{Latent steps are causally functional, with heterogeneous leverage.} RQ1 shows that latent computation is not merely incidental to decoding: single-step interventions can alter the final decision, but this causal dependence is unevenly distributed across the latent budget.
+This pattern suggests an implicit \emph{division of labor}, where some steps act as high-leverage intervention sites while others contribute more conditionally, depending on the input or reasoning mode.
+Rather than repeatedly refining a homogeneous state, latent reasoning appears to introduce step-specific updates whose downstream effects are later amplified, transformed, or gated.
+The different leverage profiles of \textsc{Coconut} and \textsc{CODI} further suggest that the training paradigm shapes where decision-relevant dependence concentrates.

-\textbf{Minimal computation towards the correct answer is distinct from the corresponding commitment.} Early-stop decoding offers a complementary notion of ``how much reasoning is needed'': it measures when the correct answer first becomes readable from the latent state, rather than whether a step remains behaviorally necessary when removed.
-Seen together with intervention sensitivity, this separates \emph{availability} from \emph{stability}: a solution can become decodable at an intermediate step while later computation still consolidates the final decision, reduces volatility or mitigates unstable mode switching.
-This distinction also clarifies how RQ1 and RQ3 coexist: early readability does not imply irreversible commitment, and late-step sensitivity can reflect stabilization even when the correct answer is already representationally present.